 - Name of a collection agency or owner of the debt, if applicable

 - Amount paid if the debt was purchased

 - Completed and executed agreement, including signature pages, for the debt

 Step 3 – Fill in the Final Details

 Decide whether you would like to send the letter via certified mail.
-It is highly recommended to send the document via certified mail so you can easily request a return receipt to prove that the collector has received the letter.
+It is highly recommended to send the document via certified mail to easily request a return receipt to prove that the collector has received the letter.

-  Finally, state the date when you completed the debt validation letter and sign the document.
+Finally, state when you completed the debt validation letter and signed the document.

 What Should Be Included in the Debt Validation Letter?